 - He will take us uncomfortable places to free us from fear and to convince us He can do what He said.

 - The Father may ignore our immature pleas for relief and let us squirm.

 - As we face the unavoidable fear, we begin to understand what escape would never have allowed: God does what He says.

-Like Gideon, we shouldn’t need a sign to confirm what God has already promised.
+We shouldn’t need a sign to confirm what God has already promised.
 (Tweet that.)